-(5) And the LORD saw that the wickedness of man was great on the earth, and every imagination of the thoughts of his heart was only evil continually.
-(6) And the LORD repented that He had made man on the earth, and He was grieved in His heart.
-(7) And the LORD said, "I will destroy man whom I have created from the face of the earth, both man and beast, and the crawling thing, and the fowl of the air; for I repent that I have made them."
+(5) And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
+(6) And it repented the LORD that he had made man on the earth, and it grieved him at his heart.
+(7) And the LORD said, I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.
 (8) But Noah found grace in the eyes of the LORD.